Faculty:Faculty of Business and Law

 Zammit Borda, A., 2010.
 International Humanitarian Law and the International Red Cross and Red Crescent Movement in the Commonwealth.
 Abingdon: Routledge.

-Murphy, C. C., Zammit Borda, A. and Hoyte, L. Law Enforcement Perspectives on EU Counter-Terrorism Co-operation.
+Murphy, C. C., Zammit Borda, A. and Hoyte, L., 2015.
+Law Enforcement Perspectives on EU Counter-Terrorism Co-operation.
 In de Londras, F. and Doody, J. (Eds.).
-The Impact, Legitimacy and Effectiveness of EU Counter-Terrorism (forthcoming in the Routledge Research in Terrorism and the Law series).
+The Impact, Legitimacy and Effectiveness of EU Counter-Terrorism (Routledge).

 Peer reviewed articles

-Zammit Borda, A. How Do International Judges Approach Competing Precedent?
+Zammit Borda, A., 2015.
+How Do International Judges Approach Competing Precedent?
 An Analysis of the Practice of International Criminal Courts and Tribunals in Relation to Substantive Law.
-International Criminal Law Review (forthcoming).
+International Criminal Law Review, 15, p.124

 Zammit Borda, A., 2013.
 An Overview of the Commonwealth Secretariat Arbitral Tribunal and Its Use of Discretion in Employment-Related Judgments.
 Oxford University Commonwealth Law Journal, 13, p.313.